-Prior to joining Booth, Du held the position of Principal Economist at the Board of Governors of the Federal Reserve System, where she was responsible for monitoring and analyzing developments in international financial markets for the FOMC.
+Prior to joining Columbia, Du was a professor of finance at the University of Chicago Booth School of Business.
+She also had extensive work experience with the Federal Reserve System, held full-time positions as Financial Research Advisor at the Federal Reserve Bank of New York and Principal Economist at the Board of Governors of the Federal Reserve System.
 She was also a central bank research fellow at the Bank for International Settlements in Basel, Switzerland.
-During her doctoral studies, she interned at the International Monetary Fund.

 She earned an A.M. and a Ph.D. both in Economics from Harvard University, and a B.A. in Economics and Mathematics from Swarthmore College with Highest Honors.